 Abstract: There is, on a given moral view, a constraint against performing acts of a certain type if that view prohibits agents from performing an instance of that act-type even to prevent two or more others from each performing a morally comparable instance of that act-type.
-The fact that commonsense morality includes constraints has been seen by several philosophers as a decisive objection to act-consequentialism.
-Despite this, I argue that constraints are more plausibly accommodated within an act-consequentialist framework than within the more standard side-constraint framework.
-For I argue that when we combine agent-relative act-consequentialism with a Kantian theory of value, we arrive at a version of consequentialism-namely, Kantsequentialism-that has several advantages over the standard side-constraint approach to accommodating constraints.
-What's more, this version of consequentialism avoids the disadvantages that critics of consequentializing have presumed that any such theory must have.
+The fact that commonsense morality includes constraints is often seen as a decisive objection to act-consequentialism.
+Despite this, I'll argue that constraints are more plausibly accommodated within an act-consequentialist framework than within the more standard side-constraint framework.
+For I'll argue that when we combine agent-relative act-consequentialism with a Kantian theory of value, we arrive at a version of consequentialism-namely, Kantsequentialism-that has several advantages over the side-constraint approach to accommodating constraints.
+What's more, I'll show that this version of consequentialism avoids the disadvantages that critics of consequentializing have presumed that such a theory must have.

-1. Constraints and Two Opposing Approaches to Accommodating Them
+1. Constraints and Two Alternative Approaches to Accommodating Them